14 August 1888

 Colour Television

-The technology of the colour field-sequential system developed by Baird in 1928 went on to be used in the television camera on the Apollo 11 Moon mission in 1969.
+The technology of the field-sequential colour system developed by Baird in 1928 went on to be used in the television camera on the Apollo 11 Moon mission in 1969.
 Electronic colour cameras at that time were too big and heavy to go in the lunar module, so engineers used the earlier mechanical system to produce a smaller, low power camera.

 1928